angristan/ansible-roles/README.md

 I *try* to follow [WhiteCloud's Ansible Styleguide](https://github.com/whitecloud/ansible-styleguide).

-Each role is linted with [ansible-lint via CircleCI](https://angristan.xyz/quick-and-easy-ansible-linting-ci-pipeline/).
+Each role is linted with [ansible-lint via GitHub Actions](https://angristan.xyz/quick-and-easy-ansible-linting-ci-pipeline/).

 Feel free to contribute.
 The roles are under the MIT license.
 They are *not* on Ansible Galaxy.